facestatue/NAND/README.md

 Press `3` for "create" mode.
 Click anywhere to add another node.

 Press `SPACE` to update the nodes.
 Later, automatic updating of the nodes per frame (or an equivalant time frame) will be added.

+### Instructions
+A node's color is its "status".
+When an update happens, every node will take the statuses of the nodes that are connected to it
+(connections are one-way- the red side is the "status out" side, the green side is the "status in" side) and perform a check.

+If all the node's inputs are True, the node will output False.
+In all other circumstances, it will output True.
+In other words, the boolean NAND operation.

 ## Packages/Installation
 Fairly simple- just run "main.py".
 As for packages: